gardener/gardener/docs/proposals/20-ha-control-planes.md

 **Case #2**

 A shoot has a pre-defined non-HA seed.
-A change has been made to the shoot spec, setting control plane HA to `multi-zone`.
-Gardener scheduler needs to react to the change in the HA configuration for the shoot control plane.
+A change has been made to the shoot spec, setting control HA to `multi-zone`.
+Garden scheduler needs to react to the change in the HA configuration for the shoot control plane.

 _Proposed Change_